Tyler Toffoli

-Tyler Toffoli (/t@'foʊli:/ tə-FOH-lee; born April 24, 1992) is a Canadian professional ice hockey forward and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
+Tyler Toffoli (/t@'foʊli:/ tə-FOH-lee; born April 24, 1992) is a Canadian professional ice hockey player who is a forward and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
 He was selected in the second round, 47th overall, by the Los Angeles Kings in the 2010 NHL entry draft and won the Stanley Cup with the Kings in 2014.
 Since his trade from the Kings in 2020, Toffoli has also played for the Winnipeg Jets, Calgary Flames, Montreal Canadiens, New Jersey Devils, and Vancouver Canucks.

 Early life

 Toffoli was born in Scarborough, Ontario, to Rob and Mandy Toffoli; he has two older sisters Megan and Courtney.
 His father Rob was also involved in hockey and was the general manager of the Toronto Jr. Canadiens while Toffoli played with them.
 Growing up, Toffoli attended Birchmount Park Collegiate Institute in Toronto (into which Scarborough had amalgamated in 1998) and Hillcrest High School in Ottawa.